Behaviour Policy

 Risk Assessment

-Effective risk assessment and risk management are important when supporting children who may challenge.
-The school community has a responsibility to maintain a safe working environment, protect children from harm and minimise risks.
+Effective risk assessment and risk management are important when supporting pupils who may challenge.
+The school community has a responsibility to maintain a safe working environment, protect pupils from harm and minimise risks.
 It is important to distinguish the assessment of and management of risk.
 Risk assessment involves identifying potentially hazardous behaviour, the possible consequences of that behaviour and the likelihood that the behaviour will occur.
 Risk management involves devising proactive and reactive strategies to minimise the possibility of the hazardous behaviour occurring.
-Good risk assessment and management is focused on maximising opportunities and will be detailed in the PPP.
+Good risk reduction and management is focused on maximising opportunities and will be detailed in the PPP.

 Generic Risk Assessment